kumpelblase2/skrillax/README.md

 It also uses the [`skrillax-network`](https://github.com/kumpelblase2/skrillax-network) family of crates, such as `skrillax-stream`, `skrillax-serde`, and `skrillax-packet`.

+## Loot Tables

+Monster drops are defined in versioned `.ron` files under `configs/loot`, compiled and validated against the client's `Media.pk2` at startup.
+The shipped default gives every ordinary monster a guaranteed gold drop.
+See [docs/loot-tables.md](docs/loot-tables.md) for the full schema, probability semantics, and examples.

 ## Usage

 While there's a lot (probably 97%) still missing, it's possible to run the server(s) and connect to it.
 There are